Employer Wants Termination During Sick Leave

 "My employer has sent me a settlement agreement.
 There is pressure to sign quickly."

 Do not sign hastily.
-You have a strong position due to the dismissal prohibition.
-Have the settlement agreement assessed and negotiate better terms.
-Pay special attention to consequences for unemployment and sickness benefits.
+The dismissal prohibition can strengthen your position, but your negotiating position depends on the specific circumstances.
+Have the settlement agreement assessed and pay special attention to consequences for unemployment and sickness benefits - these risks are substantial when terminating during sick leave.

 Threat of dismissal